Míchel Salgado: Futsal and later years

 Aged 40, Salgado came out of retirement to join Kochi 5s in India's Premier Futsal as a marquee player.
 He later was part of the board of Heritage Sports Holdings, which owned the football clubs Gibraltar United F.C. and UD Los Barrios.

-Salgado came out of retirement again in April 2018, starting for Independiente F.C. in a 1–1 draw against C.D.
+Salgado came out of retirement again in April 2018, starting for C.A.
+Independiente de La Chorrera in a 1–1 draw against C.D.
 Plaza Amador in the quarter-finals of the Panamanian Clausura tournament.
 He settled in Dubai, United Arab Emirates after retiring, and in 2020 helped to found Fursan Hispania FC, initially as an academy.

 On 5 February 2021, Salgado was appointed director of football of Cypriot First Division side Pafos FC.
 On two occasions, he acted as their caretaker manager.

 International career

 Salgado won the first of his 53 caps for Spain on 5 September 1998, in an infamous 3–2 loss in Cyprus for the UEFA Euro 2000 qualifiers.
 He was part of the nation's squads at Euro 2000 and the 2006 FIFA World Cup.

 Due to last-minute injuries, Salgado missed out on the 2002 World Cup and Euro 2004.
 He also represented the Galician autonomous side, which he later coached alongside Deportivo de La Coruña's Fran.

 On 4 September 2018, Salgado was named assistant manager to the Egyptian national team.
 In June 2024, following rumours that he would be taking over TFF First League club Sakaryaspor, he became head coach of the Saudi Arabia under-15 national team.